matiasvlevi/Dann/README.md

 nn.makeWeights();
 nn.log({details:true});
  ```
-Other object types can be imported.
+Other object types from the library can be imported like this:
 ```js
 const dn = require('dannjs');
 const Dann = dn.dann;